 A lot of contacts - A quick look at my digital presence surprised me.
-I am in 20+ social networks.
+I am on 20+ social networks.
 It took me close to an hour to delete my data from those websites.
-Here is snapshot of the major players.
+Here is a snapshot of the major players.

 Losing contacts does not mean losing friends.
-I am simply severing one of the communication channel.
+I am simply severing one of the communication channels.

 Quick turn-around for getting information - As soon as I post a question or ask for help, I get the answers in my wall or inbox.
 Thanks to all my friends.

 A lot of memories - Facebook is the repository of all the major events that happened in my life in the past 5+ years.
-There are times, when I have nothing else to do, I simply go back in my timeline or friends timeline’s to look at the memorable events.
-Thus, spending more time in Social Media.
-Now, I will download all my personal data from facebook and preserve it locally.
+There are times when I have nothing else to do, I simply go back to my timeline or friends timeline’s to look at the memorable events.
+Thus, spending more time on Social Media.
+Now, I will download all my personal data from Facebook and preserve it locally.

 A platform to showcase my creation - I made a lot of friends and followers in social media, over the years.
 My friends are my best critics, who helped me to groom my writing over the years.
 Thanks to all my friends for all the constructive feedback.